 Psychology is the scientific study of behaviour and experience.
 Everything you think, feel and do would be of interest to a psychologist!
 But how can we study something as complex and mysterious as the human mind?
 We cannot see someone’s thoughts, emotions, memories, perceptions or dreams.
 So how do psychologists study the mind?
 This is what you will find out on this course.

-You will complete 3 modules in this subject:
+You will complete three modules in this subject:

-- Component 1: Research Methods – How to conduct Psychological research.
+- Research Methods – How to conduct Psychological research.

-- Component 2: Psychological themes through Core studies – How behaviour is explained.
+- Psychological themes through Core studies – How behaviour is explained.

-- Component 3: Applied Psychology including ‘Issues in Mental Health’.
+- Applied Psychology including ‘Issues in Mental Health’.
 Child psychology and Criminal psychology.